9-9-9-9/Bit-Heroes-bot/README.md

 - __Not sure__ about Android emulators (like Nox, Blue Stacks,..) because not tested

 ### Contains the following functions:
-1. Re-Run: detect and click ReRun button while in Dungeons and Raid
+1. Detect and click **ReRun** button while in Dungeons and Raid
-2. Fishing: auto fishing
+2. Auto fishing
 3. Launch game in mini client using Google Chrome

 And some extra functions support developers on developing this bot: